eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 When we transfer our job from one agent to another, we usually also need to transfer our repository data along with other already made binaries.

-> Note: everytime you change agent (both node and docker agent), Jenkins will clone down the repository again.
+> Note: every time you change agent (both node and docker agent), Jenkins will clone down the repository again.
 If you do not want that, you need to add the option [skipDefaultCheckout(true)](https://jenkins.io/doc/book/pipeline/syntax/#options) to the stages that does not need this option, or in the [stages part in the top](https://jenkins.io/blog/2018/04/09/whats-in-declarative/#new-options)

 ### Tasks